MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/monetize-overview.md

 **Free trials**

 You can offer a free trial version of your app to get more customers to try it.
-To entice customers to buy the full version, you can limit the features in the trial version (for example, only including the first level of a game), show ads, or specify a time-limited trial.
+To entice customers to buy the full version, you can limit the features in the trial version (for example, only including limited number of responses for a week), show ads, or specify a time-limited trial.

     :::column-end:::
 :::row-end:::